Skip to content

 2026 Community-Driven Philanthropy Remote Learning Series

-The Community-Driven Philanthropy Remote Learning Series is a five-week opportunity where participants will have the opportunity to explore the practices that matter most to nonprofits through a combination of in-depth learning, practical examples, and thought-provoking discussions with the GEO community.
+The Community-Driven Philanthropy Remote Learning Series is a five-week opportunity to explore the practices that matter most to nonprofits through a combination of in-depth learning, practical examples, and thought-provoking discussions with the GEO community.

 Registered participants will receive pre-reading materials and login information one week prior to the series start.